 The Centre focuses on national competitive grant schemes and international research collaboration in cultural, media and journalism research, the creative economy and cultural science.

 The proposition that motivates CCAT research across these fields is that the study of culture, with its emphasis on identity, meanings, relationships, power and values, needs to be better integrated with the study of media and digital technologies, especially the internet.

-- Digital Culture and New Media, led by A/Prof. Michele Willson
+- Digital Culture and New Media, led by Dr. Amy Dobson

-- The Digital China Lab, led by Prof Michael Keane
+- Digital Asia Research Node, led by Prof. Michael Keane